 So yes, Tor can be hacked.
 But again, so what?
 Nothing in this world is 100% foolproof.
 If you want to protect your privacy online, using Tor can help.
 If you want to do something that will set the NSA, KGB, NCCU, or other powerful security agencies on your tail, there may be nowhere you can hide.

 Understanding the basics of how Tor works isn’t hard.
 Understanding it in depth is a lot tougher.
 We’ll go through the basics first.
 If all you want to know is the basics, great.
 You can skip ahead once you are done with this section.

 If you already feel a bit overwhelmed by Tor, but you still want some basic privacy, then we recommend a good VPN service.
-Nordvpn or Expressvpn are the top two privacy-focused VPN services according to our best vpn services in 2019 guide.
+Nordvpn or Expressvpn are the top two privacy-focused VPN services according to our best vpn services guide.

 We’ll also cover the details in more depth for anyone who is interested.

 When you visit a website normally (without using Tor), your computer makes a direct connection to the computer where the website is located.
 The problem with this is that when you do it this way, the website can see all sorts of information about you.
 It can see your computer’s IP address, the operating system you are using, the web browser you are using, and more.
 That information can be used for tracking what you do online and possibly identifying you.

 When you use Tor to visit a website, things get more complicated.
 The connection between your computer and the website passes through three random computers in the Tor network.
 Each of those computers only knows which computer gave it data and which it gives data to.
 No computer in the network knows the entire path.
 Meanwhile, the only thing the website can see is that it is connected to the final Tor computer in the path.